 - Log Your Trips on the Cardinal Directions Dashboard to be eligible for incentive programs throughout the year and to keep track of your miles, money saved, calories burned, and carbon dioxide emissions avoided!

-- Check out the for details about getting special carpool parking permits (applicable to any color permit at no extra cost).
+- Check out the for details about getting special carpool parking permits (applicable to any color permit at no extra cost) and preferential, designated carpool parking spaces.
+Just contact us with your interest at Carpool@louisville.edu.

-- Not only can the permit cost be easily split by the members of the carpool via payroll deduction, but since we know there may be occasions when members of the carpool will have to drive in separately, UofL's carpool permits come with 10 daily parking passes each 6 months for all employee carpool members and 6 daily parking passes per semester for all student carpool members.
+- Not only can the permit cost be easily split by the members of the carpool via payroll deduction, but since we know there may be occasions when members of the carpool will have to drive in separately, UofL's carpool permits come with 8 daily parking passes per semester for all members of the carpool.

-- Even if you and three other potential carpoolers don't have access to your own reliable vehicle, you can still share the ride through RideShare by Enterprise.
+- Even if you and three other potential carpoolers don't have access to your own reliable vehicle, you can still share the ride through Commute by Enterprise.

 - is a regional service for setting-up Vanpools, Carpools, and even with your neighbors throughout Kentuckiana.
 They also administer the free Emergency Ride Home program for anyone who regularly bikes, buses, carpools, or vanpools and registers with Every Commute Counts.